Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 flexibility, so that it can be adapted for any of the LPWAN technologies.

 This document provides the adaptation of SCHC for use in LoRaWAN networks, and provides elements such as efficient parameterization and modes of operation.
+This is called a profile.

 --- middle